 Motor Vehicle Bill Amendment 2016 - Here’s What You Need to Know

-According to statistics, every year around 5 lakh road accidents are reported in India, which result in 1.5 lakh casualties.
-In wake of such a dismal situation in the country, there has been an urgent need for a while to uplift the road safety standards in the country.
+According to statistics, every year around 5 lakh road accidents are reported in India, which results in 1.5 lakh casualties.
+In the wake of such a dismal situation in the country, there has been an urgent need for a while to uplift the road safety standards in the country.

 To address these road safety issues, the Union Cabinet of India has approved the Motor Vehicle (Amendment) Bill 2016.
 The amendments in the law deal with issues related to drunk driving, driving under the influence of alcohol, vehicle insurance, accidental compensation, etc.

 What is the Motor Vehicle Bill Amendment 2016?

 The Ministry of Road Transport and Highways set up a group of 18 Transport Ministers of the States to propose changes to the existing Motor Vehicle Act.
 The new amendment brings in changes on 68 of 223 sections of the Motor Vehicle Bill to improve safety for commuters, with a severe increase in penalties for violation.
 With the enforcement of the amendments to the existing laws, the Government aims to reduce the accidents and mortalities by 50% in the coming five years.

 How does the Motor Vehicle Bill Amendment 2016 affect you?

 - For medium passenger vehicles, the fine for over-speeding will increase from INR 400 to INR 2,000.

 - In the case of drunk driving, the fine will increase from INR 2,000 to INR 10,000.

 - For riding without wearing a helmet, the fine will go up from INR 100 to INR 1,000 and the driving license will be confiscated for three months.

 - For driving without a license, the fine will shoot up to INR 5,000, from INR 500 now.